Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: Introduction

-In this article, we develop and evaluate a two-stage procedure for assessing the causal effect of a semi-continuous exposure on a continuous outcome.
-In Stage~I, we use propensity score regression adjustment among the exposed to estimate the effect of the continuous exposure level.
-In Stage~II, we assess the effect of exposure at a specified reference dose compared with no exposure, using a second propensity score defined for the binary exposure indicator.
-This two-stage structure enables a doubly robust procedure in Stage~II through augmented inverse probability weighted (AIPW) estimating equations \citep{bang2005doubly,robins2007comment}.
-We allow three distinct sets of confounders: one affecting exposure status (exposed versus unexposed), a second affecting the exposure dose among those exposed, and a third affecting both exposure status and dose.
-Within the potential outcomes framework, we define causal estimands for both status and dose, specify the assumptions required for identification, and derive the large sample properties of the resulting estimators.
-Extensive simulation studies are used to assess finite sample performance and to examine the impact of various forms of propensity score misspecification.
-Finally, we illustrate the methods using data from a study of PAE and child cognition.
+Existing work has proposed two-part PS strategies for semi-continuous exposures by modeling exposure status and dose among exposed using separate regression models \citep{akkaya2021propensity,li2023use}; however, these approaches are often presented primarily as modeling and adjustment tools and do not explicitly define and target both causal estimates within a unified potential outcomes framework, together with corresponding identification assumptions and large sample properties.
+In this article, we develop and evaluate a two-stage framework using propensity scores for causal inference with a semi-continuous exposure and a continuous outcome.
+The approach targets two causal estimands using separate PS models: in Stage~I the dose-response effect is estimated among exposed individuals using PS regression adjustment, and in Stage~II the effect of exposure at a specified reference dose versus no exposure is estimated using a second PS for exposure status.
+The two-stage structure enables a use of an augmented inverse probability weighted (AIPW) estimating equation \citep{bang2005doubly,robins2007comment} in Stage II.
+To reflect realistic data-generating mechanisms, we allow distinct (but possibly overlapping) sets of confounders affecting exposure status and dose among the exposed.
+We formalize the approach in the potential outcomes framework, define interpretable causal estimands aligned with the semi-continuous exposure distribution, and state identifying assumptions.
+We establish large sample properties for the resulting estimators, evaluate finite sample performance through extensive simulation studies including settings involving PS misspecification, and illustrate the methods in an analysis of the effect of prenatal alcohol exposure and child cognition \citep{jacobson2002validity}.